bhanugandluru/Grocery-shop/README.md

-Digital Grocery Store - Online E-Commerce Platform Full Stack Development with MERN
+ShopSmart - Your Digital Grocery Store (GroceryShop)

+Full Stack Development with MERN
 Digital Grocery Store is an online e-commerce platform designed to simplify the process of buying groceries.
 It provides a user-friendly interface for customers to browse products and manage their shopping cart, and a dedicated dashboard for administrators to manage inventory.

 📂 Project Features

 ✅ Role-based Access for Customers & Administrators

-✅ Full Product Management (Create, Read, Update, Delete) by Admins ✅ Dynamic Shopping Cart for all users
+✅ Full Product Management (Create, Read, Update, Delete) by Admins

+✅ Dynamic Shopping Cart for all users

-✅ Secure User Authentication with JSON Web Tokens (JWT) ✅ Responsive UI built with React
+✅ Secure User Authentication with JSON Web Tokens (JWT)

+✅ Responsive UI built with React

 🛠 Tech Stack